 What are the exemptions?

-The CCPA exempts certain financial and health personal information, but not financial services or health care businesses generally.
+The CCPA exempts certain financial and health personal information, not financial services or health care businesses.
 All personal information, even exempted information, remains subject to data breach lawsuits under the CCPA.

 - Subject to the Fair Credit Reporting Act